lmthuy/Exercises/README.md

 # ProjectMaven
-Run Ex 4 with Suites
+Run Ex 5 with SuitesPOM